 News & Opinion

 Here at Ward Trade Marks we are happy to introduce our guest blog by Dr. Stephen James.
-Stephen is a past president of CITMA, and a leading practitioner with over 30 years’ experience in UK and EU trade mark law.
+Stephen is a past president of CITMA, and a leading practitioner with almost 40 years’ experience in UK and EU trade mark law.
 Under European (and UK) trade mark law, a trade mark registration may be revoked on […]READ MORE

 The rights you get through a registered trade mark are much stronger and broader than those you gain through use.

 A registered trade mark gives you a legal monopoly.

 Ward Trade Marks, one of the UK’s leading specialist trade mark attorneys, has been named the New Exporter of the Year in the recent Cambridgeshire Chambers of Commerce 2017 Global Awards.
 The company, with offices in both Cambridge and Suffolk, scooped this prestigious recognition having successfully registered and protected nearly 140 UK trade marks in 12 overseas markets, including the European Union and the US, over the last two years alone.READ MORE

 Like two heavyweight boxers, global chocolate manufacturers Cadbury and Nestle have gone through another round of trading blows against each other’s trade marks.

 This time around and earlier this month, it was Nestle that was given the four-fingered count down in a knockout blow whereby the Court of Appeal judged that they couldn’t claim the shape of their KitKat bars as being registrable as a trade mark.
 The Court ruled that the four-finger design had “no inherent distinctiveness” and in any case the company had not marketed the shape of the bar for a considerable period of time.READ MORE